vmware-archive/photon-controller/devbox-photon/README.md

 In order to control the devbox VM, Vagrant needs a plugin for Photon OS.
 The plugin is installed as a gem directly into Vagrant.
 Run the following to install the plugin:

-    vagrant plugin install vagrant-guests-photon
+    ./update_dependencies.sh

 #### Start and provision devbox

 We use Gradle for building and provisioning the devbox.
-The entire lifecycle can be controlled from Gradle.
-From `/java` or `/devbox`, run:
+From `/java` or `/devbox-photon`, run:

 	./gradlew :devbox:up

-This will bring up Vagrant, create ywo VMs, build all service containers, then start them.
+This will bring up Vagrant, create one VM (two if ENABLE_AUTH is set to `true`), build all service containers, then start them.
 Your devbox is now ready.

+If devbox is being used as a management VM, we seed a deployment document into Photon Controller for some system properties.
+These properties can be set from environment variables (see below).
+From `/devbox-photon`, run:

+    ./seed_deployment.sh

 #### Setting Vagrant box name and location